heolin/agreement/README.md

 # Annnotations_agreement
-Implementation of popular agreement coefficients such as:
+Implementation of popular agreement coefficients used for categorical measurements such as:
 - Bennett et al.'s S score
 - Cohen's kappa
 - Gwet's gamma
 - Krippendorff alpha
 - Scott's pi

+### Extended Formulas
+All implementations are using extended formulas, which allows using multiple raters, multiple categories, and missing data.

+### Based on
 All implementations were based on https://github.com/jmgirard/mReliability/